82nd Operations Group: Strategic Air Command

-On 12 April 1947, the War Department activated the 82nd Fighter Group at Grenier Field in New Hampshire, and assigned it to Strategic Air Command (SAC).
+On 12 April 1947, the War Department activated the 82nd Fighter Group at Grenier Field, New Hampshire and assigned it to Strategic Air Command (SAC).

-The group was outfitted with F-51 Mustang aircraft, and it trained in long range fighter and fighter escort operations.
+The group was outfitted with North American P-51 Mustang aircraft, and it trained in long range fighter and fighter escort operations.
 A few months later the Air Force decided to test the wing-base (Hobson Plan) organization.
 Under this plan, combat wings were established.
 On 15 August, the 82nd Fighter Group became a subordinate component of the 82nd Fighter Wing.
 The test continued until 1 August 1948, by which time the Air Force had decided to adopt this type of organization as its standard.
 As a result, on 1 August, the 82nd Fighter Wing was discontinued, and the Air Force activated a permanent 82nd Fighter Wing, still with the 82nd Fighter Group assigned as a subordinate organization.
 In August 1949, the wing and its components were transferred from SAC to Continental Air Command.The group continued to operate at Grenier until its inactivation on 2 October 1949.